colinswrath/WindsOfTheNorth/gameplayguide/coregameplay.markdown

 background_image_url: public/stars.png
 ---
 <div style="text-align: center;">
-There are many mods in Winds of the North that affect the core gameplay mechanics, and most of these come from the excellent "Simonrim" Gameplay Suite.
+Most of the mods that affect the core gameplay mechanics come from the excellent "Simonrim" Gameplay Suite.
 <br>
 I will try to give a brief overview of the larger changes.